 Rescuers in Lebanon recover more bodies days after blast

 Rescue teams were still searching the rubble of Beirut's port for bodies on Friday, nearly three days after a massive explosion sent a wave of destruction through Lebanon's capital, killing nearly 150 people and wounding thousands.
-At least three more bodies have been recovered in the last 24 hours, bringing the death toll to 149, according to authorities.
+At least four more bodies have been recovered in the last 24 hours, and authorities say the death toll has risen to 149.
 The blast shredded a large grain silo, devastated neighbourhoods near the port and left several city blocks littered with glass and rubble.

 French and Russian rescue teams with dogs were searching the port area on Friday, the day after French President Emmanuel Macron paid a visit to the site, promising aid and vowing to press for reforms by Lebanon's long-entrenched political leaders.
 The blast was apparently caused by the ignition of 2,750 tons of ammonium nitrate, a chemical used for explosives and fertilizer, that had been stored at the port since it was confiscated from an impounded cargo ship in 2013.